oracle-samples/oltrain/content/posts/ocne/post-11/index.md

 ---
-title: "Deploy an Internal Load Balancer with Oracle Cloud Native Environment"
+title: "Deploy an Internal Load Balancer"
 date: 2022-07-29
 draft: false
 summary: "Learn how to deploy an internal load-balancer with Oracle Cloud Native Environment to enable high availability."